JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 - Pixelmash (Own) (turns pictures into pixel art)(really special for making interesting pixel art although for simple editing its terrible)
 - -----
 - Blender ofc
+- MyPaint 2.0.0 -- Shockingly Awesome Free Painting App! can even use gimp brushes or something see gfs comments

  Best that I want: